CPD Provider Recruitment

 The pilot approach will also provide support for providers to understand how they could evaluate their quality, identify improvements and for schools to identify and select appropriate CPD for their needs.

-If you or your organisation provides CPD to teachers and would like to apply to be involved in this trial, please complete this form (click to open in a new tab or submit below) to express your interest by Monday 1st June 2020.
-If you have any queries related to submission, please contact Maria Cunningham at firstname.lastname@example.org.
+Expressions of interest for Cycle 1 are now closed.
+However, if you or your organisation provides CPD to teachers and would like to apply to be involved in Cycle 2 (in October 2020), please complete this form (click to open in a new tab or submit below) to register interest by 31st August 2020.
+If you have any queries related to submission, please contact Maria Cunningham at email@example.com.

 In 2018, the Wellcome Trust and Education Endowment Foundation commissioned Phase One of a project to explore the potential development of a quality assurance system for teachers’ Continuing Professional Development (CPD).
 The project was delivered by a consortium of the Chartered College of Teaching, the Teacher Development Trust and Sheffield Institute of Education, part of Sheffield Hallam University.
 The intention was to design, develop and research existing quality assurance systems and to test the potential for widespread, sustainable engagement in such a system.